Enhanced quantum emission from a topological Floquet resonance: Resiliency against defect

-\textbf{3.
-Defects impacting the FDMR loop:} The third category encompasses defects that directly affecting on the rings forming the FDMR.
-This type of defect yields significant importance.
-It shares similarities with the second type, potentially inducing frequency shifts due to disordered configurations and resulting in phase alterations.
-Moreover, these defects possess the capacity to influence the quality factor of the FDMR mode by introducing surface roughness or causing partial light scattering toward adjacent rings.
 Another consequence involves the potential disruption of extrinsic coupling with the edge state.
 Such disruptions can yield variations in extrinsic quality factors, either increasing or reducing them.
-These defects, although impactful, do not possess the capability to destroy the entire mode, as long as the defect's size remains proportionally smaller than that of a single ring within the loop.
-Fig. \ref{Fig2methods} shows simulations depicting these specific defects.
+These defects, although impactful, do not have the capability to destroy the entire mode, as long as the defect's size remains proportionally smaller than that of a single ring within the loop.
+Figure \ref{Fig2methods} shows simulations depicting these specific defects.
 Furthermore, we note that the mode's inherent frequency tunability plays a crucial role in mitigating the effects of defects, particularly those resulting in phase shifts within the loop.
+We finally note that in topologically trivial structures, such as a single ring resonator coupled to a waveguide, a defect or obstacle in the waveguide or resonator can block the propagation path or completely destroy the resonance mode.
+This can significantly affect photon generation rates, CAR, and entanglement.
+While with our topological system, both the edge state and FDMR mode can bypass the defect and continue propagation along an alternative path, maintaining the resonance mode.
+Consequently, our device can be considered as a robust nonclassical source of photon pairs.